lfloris/openshift-dev-training/Labs/Lab03-Wordpress-OpenShift-application/wordpress-deployment-ex-1.md

         emptyDir: {}
 ```

-Use the following specifications for your application
+Use the following specifications for your application:

 Use a ConfigMap to store the following environment variables
 - `WORDPRESS_DB_HOST` for the name of the MySQL Service